haveno-dex/haveno-site/faq.md

 ## [When will Haveno be ready for use?](#when-will-haveno-be-ready-for-use)

-We hope Haveno will be ready to be deployed by the end of 2022.
+We hope Haveno will be ready to be deployed in 2024.

 ## [What currencies will be listed?](#what-currencies-will-be-listed)